- We will remember 2018 as the year of activity preparing for EN 9100 aviation standard.

-- 15 academic scholarships were given to students who enrolled in the new programme metallurgical technician at the secondary school in Slovenska Bistrica.
+- 15 academic scholarships were awarded to students who enrolled in the new program metallurgical technician at the secondary school in Slovenska Bistrica.

-- 19th sports games of the Impol Group were organised.
+- 19th sports games of the Impol Group were organized.

-- A new company Impol – FinAl was founded as a response to the market demands on the finalisation of aluminium products.
+- A new company Impol – FinAl was founded in response to the market demands for the finalization of aluminium products.